Vaslav Nijinsky: Later life

 Romola was pregnant, so the couple returned to Budapest, Austro-Hungary, to his mother-in-law Emilia Markus' house.
 Their daughter Kyra was born on 19 June 1914.
 With the start of the Great War (World War I), Nijinsky was classified as an enemy Russian citizen.
 He was confined to house arrest in Budapest and could not leave the country.
 The war made problems for the Ballets Russes too; the company had difficulty recruiting dancers and Fokine returned to Russia.

 Diaghilev started negotiations in October 1914 for Nijinsky to work again for the company, but could not obtain release of the dancer until 1916.
 The complex negotiations included a prisoner exchange with the United States, and agreement that Nijinsky would dance and choreograph for the Ballets Russes' tour.
 King Alfonso XIII of Spain, Queen Alexandra of Denmark, Dowager Russian Empress Marie Feodorovna, Emperor Franz Joseph I of Austria, Pope Benedict XV and President Wilson at the urging of Otto Kahn all interceded on his behalf.

 Nijinsky arrived in New York on 4 April 1916.
-The tour had already started in January with a number of problems: Faun was considered too sexually explicit and had to be amended; Scheherazade, including an orgy between blacks and whites, did not appeal to Americans; and ballet aficionados were calling for Nijinsky.
+The tour had already started in January with a number of problems: Faun was considered too sexually explicit and had to be amended; Scheherazade, including an interracial orgy, did not appeal to Americans; and ballet aficionados were calling for Nijinsky.
 Romola took over negotiations, demanding that Diaghilev pay Nijinsky for the years he had been unpaid by the Ballets Russes before he would dance in New York.
 This was settled after another week's delay by a down payment of $13,000 against the $90,000 claimed, plus a fee of $1000 for each performance in America.